Menu

 Discover the Amazon Rainforest Holidays, Peru

-Explore the Peruvian Amazon, a vast, biodiverse jungle covering over 60% of Peru.
-Discover lush rainforests, exotic wildlife, and remote river lodges in one of Earth’s greatest natural wonders.
+Explore the Peruvian Amazon, a vast and biodiverse rainforest covering over 60% of Peru.
+Discover dense jungle landscapes, remarkable wildlife and remote river lodges in one of the world’s most important natural environments

 Explore Peru’s Amazon: A World of Biodiversity and Adventure

-There are two primary gateways to the Peruvian Amazon: Iquitos and Puerto Maldonado.
-Located in the far north of Peru, Iquitos sits on the banks of the Amazon River, offering easy access to the river and surrounding rainforests.
-In the south, Puerto Maldonado is near the borders of Bolivia and Brazil, providing access to pristine areas such as Manu National Park and the Tambopata National Reserve.
-Both regions offer incredible opportunities for wildlife spotting, jungle treks, river cruises, and cultural experiences with Amazonian communities.
+There are two main gateways to the Peruvian Amazon: Iquitos in the north and Puerto Maldonado in the south.
+Iquitos, located on the banks of the Amazon River, offers direct access to river-based exploration and remote rainforest lodges.
+Puerto Maldonado, close to the borders of Bolivia and Brazil, is the starting point for visits to protected areas such as Manu National Park and the Tambopata National Reserve, both known for their exceptional wildlife and pristine environments.

 Compass